FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 *   Allow the mountpoint to sync its state when first connecting to the device
 *   Allow apps/users to request synchronization when an inconsistent state is expected e.g. manual configuration of the device

-## Mounting a CLI device

-The following sequence of operations needs to happen from the point when Opendaylight is configured to mount a CLI device until it is truly accessible for users and applications:

-1. Submit CLI device configuration into CLI topology
-    *   Over REST, NETCONF or from within Opendaylight
-2. CLI topology opens transport layer by opening a session with the device
-3. CLI topology collects all the units into a plugin and instantiates translation layer
-4. CLI topology builds mountpoint services on top of the translation layer
-5. CLI topology exposes the mountpoint into MD-SAL
-6. CLI topology updates operational state of this node in CLI topology to connected

 ## Usage

 This section provides samples for how to use the CLI southbound plugin to manage a particular device.